makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     * training the same model with low-quality data versus high-quality data
   * can generate fake text that appears to the human to be real
   * media attention because of the potential for their misuse
-  * => the original GPT model released by OpenAI was trained on deﬁcient data, rendering the model interesting but not fully functional
+  * => the original GPT model released by OpenAI was trained on deficient data, rendering the model interesting but not fully functional
   * much improved model, GPT2-small, which has
     * same architecture and number of layers as GPT, but which has been